Challenge The traditional approach for running joins on CPU and is not well suited for the hundreds of thousands of cores in a GPU system, because the nested looping is not a good choice to be parallelized. Note that the GPU have cores grouped in chunks and each chunk executes the same instructions,

 Brytlyt has adopted the open source database PostgreSQL within which to implement its intellectual property.
 With PostgreSQL comes the full suite of SQL and programmatic SQL functionality.
 SQL is the Lingua Franca of the data processing world.

 Brytlyt is a disk-oriented database, where the table and index are majorly stored on the disk.
-But it also fully schedules the memory structure between CPU host memory and GPU memory to accelerate the query and avoid the extra overhead led by the data transferring. ## GPU Data Source GPUs improve performance only when data is in the main system memory; hence it’s much better to keep hot data in main memory, instead of keeping hot data in the disk. ## Optimized GPU-CPU Memory Control The performance of GPU-accelerated database highly depends on the data transfer efficiency.
+But it also fully schedules the memory structure between CPU host memory and GPU memory to accelerate the query and avoid the extra overhead led by the data transferring.
+GPUs improve performance only when data is in the main system memory; hence it’s much better to keep hot data in main memory, instead of keeping hot data in the disk.
+The performance of GPU-accelerated database highly depends on the data transfer efficiency.
 And the data transfers can be significantly accelerated by keeping ‘semi-hot data’ in host memory and hot data in GPU RAM.
-But since the GPU RAM is smaller (GBs) vs. host memory (TBs), data has to be still transferred over x16 PCIe bus. ## PCIe Data Transfer Topic To avoid PCIe bottlenecks and use the full capabilities of CPU and GPU, it is better to have a ratio of 1:1.
-This would allow optimal processing for a given operation.
-Otherwise, the "N-to-1" relation leads to the transfer bottleneck.
+However, sometimes the executed relation could not fit into the GPU memory entirely, Brytlyt still needs to transfer the data from CPU to GPU frequently when processing a large relation.

 Note that the Brytlyt database is derived from PostgreSQL and Brytlyt team does not change the logic in the storage model where the DBMS stores all of the attributes for a single tuple contiguously as a N-ary storage model.